Reading Environments at Holden Clough

-We recently developed this area with the focal point being our 'One Stop Non-Stop Book Shop'.
+The focal point is our 'One Stop Non-Stop Book Shop'.
 Opposite this, we also have a tweet from Manchester United footballer, Marcus Rashford, promoting his own love of reading - someone who our children can really relate to!
-We posted pictures of this area and Rashford himself re-tweeted with comments which can be seen in the photos below.
-The post recieved over 5000 likes!
+We posted pictures of this area and Rashford himself re-tweeted with comments which can be seen below.
 This area is completed by our 'History through Books' display.
-This documents a range of fiction, non-fiction and poetry books (where applicable) that are linked to various points throughout time.
-The corresponding books can be found on a bookcase by our book vending machine for children and staff alike to peruse.
-The timeline itself also helps children develop a better chronological context when it comes to history.
+This documents a range of fiction, non-fiction and poetry books that are linked to various points throughout time.
+The corresponding books can be found on a bookcase by our book vending machine for children and staff to peruse.
+The timeline itself also helps children develop a better chronological context when it comes to History.

 Key Stage 1 Library